The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 Understanding Habit Triggers: Identifying Cues That Fuel Unwanted Behaviors

 Recognizing the environmental, emotional, or social cues that trigger undesirable habits is the first step in breaking them.
-Awareness enables intervention before routines solidify.
+For example, if stress leads to overeating, identifying this trigger allows you to develop alternative coping mechanisms.

 The Role of Substitution: Replacing Bad Habits with Positive Alternatives